Live Share core capabilities

 Users joining a session from a single device have a single LivePresenceUser record that is shared to all their devices.
 To access the latest data and state for each of their active connections, you can use the getConnections() API from the LivePresenceUser class.
 This returns a list of LivePresenceConnection objects.
 You can see if a given LivePresenceConnection instance is from the local device using the isLocalConnection property.

 Each LivePresenceUser and LivePresenceConnection instance has a state property, which can be either online, offline, or away.
 An presenceChanged event is emitted when a user's state changes.
-For example, if a user leaves a meeting, their state changes to offline.
+For example, if a user disconnects from the session or closes the application, their state changes to offline.

 Note

-It can take up to 20 seconds for an LivePresenceUser's state to update to offline after leaving a meeting.
+It can take up to 20 seconds for an LivePresenceUser's state to update to offline after a user disconnects from the session.

 LiveState example